shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 to exit the iterator is to set the value of varIsSuccess variable to Yes.

-1. From the top menu, select **Activities -Set variable**.
+1. From the top menu, select **Activities -> Set variable**.
 Set variable activity is added to the design canvas.

 2. With **Set variable activity** selected, in the bottom pane select **General**.
 Let's give the activity a name and description.